epfl-dlab/quotebank-toolkit/README.md

 	- where the speaker name is identified as spurious (see [data/blacklists/name_blacklist.txt](https://github.com/epfl-dlab/quotoolbox/blob/main/data/blacklists/name_blacklist.txt))
 	- that appear only on domains identified as faulty (see [data/blacklists/domain_blacklist.txt](https://github.com/epfl-dlab/quotoolbox/blob/main/data/blacklists/domain_blacklist.txt))
 	- mentioning the speaker to which they attributed (self-quotations) by joining Quotebank with `self_quotations_filtered`
 - speaker disambiguation by joining Quotebank with `data/quotebank_disambiguation_mapping`.
+Due to the size of the dataset, speaker disambiguation is performed using lightweight heuristics [2].

+## References
+[1] Timoté Vaucher, Andreas Spitz, Michele Catasta, and Robert West.
+“Quotebank: A Corpus of Quotations from a Decade of News”.
+In Proceedings of the 14th ACM International Conference on Web Search and Data Mining.
+2021.

+[2] Marko Čuljak, Andreas Spitz, Robert West, Akhil Arora.
+“Strong Heuristics for Named Entity Linking”.
+In Proceedings 2022 Conference of the North American Chapter of the Association for Compuational Linguistics: Student Research Workshop.